zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/delete-range-by-key.md

 LastMod: 2025-06-24
 ---

-# Delete Range By Key
+# Entity Framework Delete Range By Key

 The `DeleteRangeByKey` is a `DbSet<TEntity>` extension method that deletes multiple entities by using the value from existing entities.